August 16–29, 2026

 The Journey

-On August 18, you'll drive 3–4 hours north to the Fan Mountains and begin your 4-day trek β€” camping three nights (Aug 18–20).
-The route takes you to Kulikalon Lakes on day one, over Alauddin Pass (3,860m) to Alauddin Lakes on day two, with a third day exploring higher valleys that most shorter treks miss, before walking out on August 21.
+On August 18, you'll drive 3–4 hours north to the Fan Mountains and begin your 4-day trek, camping three nights (Aug 18–20).
+The route takes you to Kulikalon Lakes on day one, over Alauddin Pass (3,860m) to Alauddin Lakes on day two, with a third day in the higher valleys, before walking out on August 21.